Abandoned & Little-Known Airfields:

 Bradley Field apparently gained a paved runway at some point between 1953-67,

-depicted the field as having a single 3,000' paved runway.
+It depicted Bradley as having a single 3,000' paved runway.

 with a paved parallel taxiway along the southwest side.